 Danny Jacobs, MD, MPH, FACS, OHSU President

-Rukaiyah Adams, J.D., is chief investment officer of Meyer Memorial Trust and a member of the OHSU Foundation board of trustees.
-She will discuss the economic and financial consequences of health inequities.
+Rukaiyah Adams, JD, is chief investment officer of Meyer Memorial Trust and a member of the OHSU Foundation board of trustees.

 Derick Du Vivier, MD, MBA, OHSU senior vice president of equity and inclusion, assistant professor of anesthesiology and perioperative medicine.

 Jennifer DeVoe, MD, DPhil, chair, OHSU Department of Family Medicine.